rune/rune/docs/docs/move-to-dusk.md

 `yarn global add dusk-cli@latest` or `npm install -g dusk-cli@latest`

-Remember, the command to use the CLI is now `dusk`
+Remember, the command to use the CLI is now `dusk`.

 ### ESLint Configuration